'Pause CoronaMelder app not bad for combating corona pandemic'

 Quarter of the population has the app

 Virologist Marion Koopmans also thinks that the effect of the break is “not dramatic”, because only a quarter of the Dutch have downloaded the app.
-“The most important thing is that people keep reporting themselves in case of complaints,” says Koopmans.
+“The most important thing is that people continue to report themselves to complaints,” says Koopmans.

 The CoronaMelder app has been downloaded a total of 4.8 million times on both iOS and Android.
 The app uses Bluetooth anonymously to monitor whether users have been close to other people for more than 15 minutes.
 If they then test positive, they can warn other users of the app.